Daniel Keast

 Snuff - Terry Pratchett

-This is the last Disworld book centered around the City Watch, although most of the story focuses on Vimes on holiday at the Ramkin’s estate in the countryside.
-There’s not much in the way of a holiday happening though as Vimes is dragged into a criminal conspiracy around the explotation of goblins.
+This is the last Disworld book centred around the City Watch, although most of the story focuses on Vimes on holiday at the Ramkin’s estate in the countryside.
+There’s not much in the way of a holiday happening though as Vimes is dragged into a criminal conspiracy around the exploitation of goblins.

 The Waiting Rooms - Eve Smith